Fairesss/PMCommands/README.md

 ## ⚙️ Limitations
 - Only supports static methods
 - Commands must explicitly accept the command context \
-this means all CommandClass must be like this:
+this means all CommandCall must be like this:
 ```java
 public static void call(CommandContext<CommandSourceStack> ctx)
 ```